 Dealing with Plugins

 The next issue I had was figuring out why some plugins worked and others didn’t.
-As it turned out this resulted from a number of issues.
-One problem was that some plugins didn’t work with the default version of JQuery that WordPress calls.
-I needed to deregister the default version of JQuery and then register and enqueue an earlier version of to make sure all my plugins worked correctly.
+As it turned out this resulted from a couple issues.
+Some plugins didn’t work with the default version of JQuery that WordPress calls.
+I needed to deregister the default version of JQuery and then register and enqueue an earlier version to make sure all my plugins worked correctly.

 *Deregistering the default version of JQuery and registering and enqueuing an earlier version.

-The other part of the problem I was running into was that some plugins were being called when not used, throwing an error, and then causing other plugins not to fire as a result.
-To fix this issue, I needed to write in a conditional statement to enqueue certain plugins only on specific pages (i.e. the plugin to make the comments section operate correctly only needs to be fired on the pages with blog posts or the Google Maps API is only called when viewing the Home Page).
+The other problem I was running into was that some plugins were being called when not used, throwing an error, and then causing other plugins not to fire as a result.
+I needed to write in a conditional statement to enqueue certain plugins only on specific pages.
+For example, the plugin to make the comments section operate correctly only needs to be fired on the pages with blog posts, or the Google Maps API is only called when viewing the Home Page.
 This problem ultimately helped me gain some understanding about creating the functions.php page, and ideally, the less plugins being loaded on a page the faster said page should load.

 *Conditionally enqueuing comments plugin if on a post page, if comments are

 allowed, and then if nested comments are allowed.